 Appetizers that Wow!

 A special evening was planned and I wanted to create an unusual appetizer.
-My evening was to be a party with friends to watch the Oscars, but I am sure you have had many special evenings planned that call for something a bit more lavish!
+My evening was to be a party with friends to watch the Oscars and while black bean anything might not sound like an ingredient to create a menu around, THIS one was!

 There are three parts to making this appetizer, but they can all be done in advance, even a day in advance, and assembled just before serving.
 Each is easy!